Chuo-ku Tourism Association Official Blog

 Nihonbashi Seven Lucky Gods Tour 2019 (Part 1)

-Last year, for the first time, I went on a tour of Nihonbashi Seven Lucky Gods with my dog, and thanks to my family, I was able to stay healthy for a year.
+Last year, I went to Nihonbashi Seven Lucky Gods with my dog for the first time, and thanks to this, my family was able to stay healthy for a year.

-This year, I went around Seven Lucky Gods with a dog on New Year's Day.
+This year, we went around Seven Lucky Gods with a dog on New Year's Day.

 hatuinu201901.JPG